inverno-io/inverno-mods/inverno-security-jose/README.md

 Unlike the `JWKStore`, a `JWKProcessingException` is thrown when resolved keys are not consistent with the properties specified in the JWK builder.

-Custom `JWKKeyResolver` implementation can be provided to override the default behaviour by defining a bean in the module or by directly injecting the instance in the module's builder when the module is created and intilialized explicitly:
+Custom `JWKKeyResolver` implementation can be provided to override the default behaviour by defining a bean in the module or by directly injecting the instance in the module's builder when the module is created and initialized explicitly:

 ```java
 Jose jose = new Jose.Builder(List.of(jsonConverter, textConverter)).setJwkKeyResolver(new CustomJWKKeyResolver()).build();